 Sponsorship, Approval, and Termination of Email List Services

 The Unitarian Universalist Association(UUA) of Congregations must approve the creation of lists to be managed on UUA.org.
-Applications are approved by the Office of Electronic Communication (OEC).
+Applications are approved by the ITS Web Team.
+We encourage requesting an online forum on UUA.org instead.

-The UUA is pleased to sponsor electronic mailing lists for UUA committees and districts, associate and affiliate organizations of the UUA, and groups recognized by the UUA Board of Trustees to foster communication within and among UU organizations.
-At the discretion of the Office of Electronic Communication, lists may also be created on topics that are likely to be of interest to a significant number of UUs or potential UUs and that relate to the mission of the UUA.
+The UUA is willing to sponsor electronic mailing lists for UUA committees and districts, associate and affiliate organizations of the UUA, and groups recognized by the UUA Board of Trustees to foster communication within and among UU organizations.
+At the discretion of the Web Team, lists may also be created on topics that are likely to be of interest to a significant number of UUs or potential UUs and that relate to the mission of the UUA.

-Participation in uua.org's lists and bulletin boards is a privilege and not a right.
-The UUA reserves the right to suspend participants from lists and bulletin boards who violate standards and rules put forward by the Board or the Electronic Communications Committee.
-Procedures for due process in conflict mediation have been established by the Electronic Communications Committee.
-Decisions on suspension are delegated to the UUA Office of Electronic Communication.
+Participation in UUA.org's lists and bulletin boards is a privilege and not a right.
+The UUA reserves the right to suspend participants from lists and bulletin boards who violate standards and rules put forward by the Board.
+Procedures for due process in conflict mediation have been established and decisions on suspension are delegated to the UUA Web Team.

 We do not sponsor lists for individual congregations, with the exception of the Church of the Larger Fellowship, nor for groups that have no connection with the UUA or with Unitarian Universalism.